valkey-io/valkey/src/commands/README.md

   * `"VARIABLE_FLAGS"`
 * `"begin_search"`: How to find the first key used by this key spec.
 It's an object with only one key.
 The key determines the method for finding the first key.
-Here are the possible forms of the `begin_search` object:
+Here are the possible forms of the `"begin_search"` object:
   * `{"index": {"pos": N}}`: The first key is at position N in the command line, where 0 is the command name.
   * `{"keyword": KEYWORD, "startfrom": N}`: The first key is found by searching